Tuchsanai/DevTools/03_Jenkins/04_Pipeline_and_environments/readme.md

     agent any  // Execute on any available Jenkins agent

     environment {
-        // Define an environment variable to store the Docker version or availability status DOCKER_VERSION = ''
+        // Define an environment variable
+        DOCKER_VERSION = ''
     }